UAE: How Unconscious Biases Can Deepen Inequalities In Recruitment, Career Growth

 NamaWomen Advancement, a government initiative for gender equity, held a workshop on unconscious bias in the workplace.
 The session explored how such bias affects hiring, promotions, and company culture.

 It highlighted that unconscious bias is a systemic issue, not just a personal one.
-If ignored, it can deepen inequalities in recruitment, career growth, leadership roles, and employee engagement.Recommended For You
+If ignored, it can deepen inequalities in recruitmen t, career growth, leadership roles, and employee engagement.Recommended For You UAE, Pakistan sign visa exemption agreement for some passport holders

 The workshop offered participants an understanding of unconscious biases that can be shaped by upbringing, media, education, and language.
 Participants were encouraged to reflect on the factors that reinforce bias.